HumanCellAtlas/dcp-community/rfcs/text/0000-dss-metrics.md

 Today, the DSS only tracks latency and error rates, which alone, does not provide a full picture of its utility. quantify higher level performance metrics that reflect the Data Store's ability to make HCA data accessible, computable, and durable.

+This RFC introduces a first iteration of DSS-specific key performance indicators (KPIs) that can be used to make DSS performance more measurable, and changes more observable and actionable.
+The suggested set of metrics is intended to be mutable; the service team should be empowered to adjust and expand the set as long as observability is not negatively impacted.

+The RFC is also intended as a model for establishing service-specific key performance indicators (KPIs) and preparing them for roll-up into DCP-wide KPIs.

 ### User Stories